Parikia, Paros: The Capital That Gets Unfairly Dismissed

 STEP INSIDE THE HISTORIC PANAGIA EKATONTAPILIANI CHURCH

-The story of the church is fabled - St. Helena, the mother of Constantine the Great, stopped at a chapel at this very site on Paros on her way to the Holy Land and vowed to build a church there if she found the True Cross.
-Find the True Cross she did, and after her death, her son began to build the basilica, a grand structure filled with arches and domes.
+The story behind it is incredible.
+St Helena, mother of Constantine the Great, stopped at a small chapel on this very site while travelling to the Holy Land, and vowed to build a church here if she found the True Cross.

-What you see now is that very church, which in turn sits atop an ancient Grecian temple dedicated to Aphrodite, whose pillars you can see through the glass floor below.
+What makes it extraordinary is what lies beneath: the church sits on top of an ancient temple dedicated to Aphrodite, whose pillars are still visible through the glass floor below.

 THE DETAILS